 I bought the Moonlander the day it was announced!
 I had been using the original Ergodox EZ for years.
 I’m very happy with the Moonlander and found it to be a nice improvement on the Ergodox EZ.
 Great work, team!

 Here’s my custom layout.

 I’ll mention some of my favorite features.
-The Caps Lock key is Escape (because vim), I have
+The Caps Lock key is Escape (because

 I’m pretty happy with my setup, but it would be nice to upgrade monitors and computers to something more high end.
 I’d also like to have a sitting/standing desk and a more comfortable chair.

 You can find me all over the web @joshmedeski.
 I love making new friends.
 Come say hello on Twitter.